TANZANIA BIRDING SAFARI

 This tour can be combined with our Kenya Prime Birding Tour to make our famous Kenya & Tanzania Birding Tour.

-DAY 1: ARRIVAL DAY
+DAY 1: LARK PLAINS

 Night in Arusha.

-DAY 2: ARUSHA NATIONAL PARK TO KARATU
+DAY 2: ARUSHA NATIONAL PARK TO LAKE MANYARA

 We shall start the day early with a trip to Arusha National Park.
 Here we shall drive some sections of the park, and also bird on foot in other areas.
 This park has a great highland forest nestled around Mt.
 Meru.
 Many highland bird species can be expected here.
 We shall spend most of the day birding here.
 Other wildlife will be encountered including Maasai Giraffes and assorted monkeys.
+We shall spend most of the day in the park to maximise our lists and enjoy the most that this area has to offer.

-DAY 3: LAKE MANYARA
+DAY 3: LAKE MANYARA NATIONAL PARK

 Night in Karatu.